 What Does Criminal Virtue Mean? – Criminal Virtues and Machiavellianism

 Criminal virtue is a concept eluded to in Machiavelli’s the Prince.
 It describes calculated “criminal acts” that can help one get ahead in politics.
-In other words, it “criminal virtue” essentially describes “Machiavellian virtues” (Machiavellianism).
+In other words, “criminal virtue” essentially describes “Machiavellian tactics” (Machiavellianism).

-The concept of criminal virtue, along with the closely related concept which is often misquoted as “the ends justify the means”, can gleaned from the Prince chapters 6 – 9 (especially chapter 8 where he describes “criminal virtue“) and chapter 18 (where the misquote comes from; as far as I can tell).
+The concept of criminal virtue, along with a closely related concept which is often misquoted as “the ends justify the means,” can be gleaned from the Prince chapters 6 – 9 (especially chapter 8 where he describes “criminal virtue“) and from chapter 18 (where the misquote comes from; as far as I can tell).

 Understanding the Concept of Criminal Virtue